nus-cs2103-AY2122S2/ip/docs/README.md

 Want to test it out?
 Click [here](https://github.com/pyk595/ip/releases) to download the jar file!

+Run the program by typing `java -jar larry.jar` in the directory you placed the jar file.

 Here are some things you can do:

+### Say Hello

+Say `hello` to Larry!
+He will remind you about your previous tasks.

 ### Add Tasks